10000 requests

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate the monthly cost of an AI support bot, writing helper, or internal tool.
 Compare two model price cards using the same token and request assumptions.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 Read the AI result as a best-effort clue or draft.
 Look at labels, scores, notes, and warnings together, then compare the result with the original text or image before using it anywhere important.

-AI providers can change prices, count cached tokens differently, or add plan rules.
-Use the current provider rate card for real budgets.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is a planning estimate, not a live provider bill.
+AI providers can change prices, count cached tokens differently, round usage, add batch discounts, include tool-call costs, or apply credits and taxes.
+Use the current provider rate card and your real usage logs for budgets that matter.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Model prices change and different providers charge different rates for input, output, cached input, fine-tuned models, batch jobs, and special tools.
 Entering the rate yourself keeps the calculator useful without pretending one price is always current.